cabforum/smime/SBR.md

 3. Abide by the other provisions of these Requirements that are applicable to the delegated function; and
 4. Comply with (a) the CA's CP and/or CPS or (b) the Delegated Third Party's practice statement that the CA has verified complies with these Requirements.

-The CA MAY designate an Enterprise Registration Authority (RA) to verify certificate requests from the Enterprise RA's own organization.
-The CA SHALL NOT accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied:
+The CA MAY designate an Enterprise Registration Authority (RA) to verify Certificate Requests from the Enterprise RA's own organization.
+The CA SHALL NOT accept Certificate Requests authorized by an Enterprise RA unless the following requirements are satisfied:

-1. If the certificate request is for an Organization-validated, Sponsor-validated, or Individual-validated policy, the CA SHALL confirm that the Enterprise RA has authorization or control of the requested email domains in accordance with [Section 3.2.2.2.1](#32221-validating-authority-over-email-address-via-domain).
+1. If the Certificate Request is for an Organization-validated, Sponsor-validated, or Individual-validated policy, the CA SHALL confirm that the Enterprise RA has authorization or control of the requested email domains in accordance with [Section 3.2.2.2.1](#32221-validating-authority-over-email-address-via-domain).
 The CA SHALL confirm that the Organization name if used is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject.
 For example, the CA SHALL NOT issue a Certificate containing the Subject name "XYZ Co." on the authority of Enterprise RA "ABC Co.", unless the two companies are affiliated as defined in [Section 3.2](#32-initial-identity-validation) or "ABC Co." is the agent of "XYZ Co".
 This requirement applies regardless of whether the accompanying requested email domain falls within the subdomains of ABC Co.'s Registered Domain Name.

-2. If the certificate request is for a Mailbox-validated policy, the CA SHALL confirm that the mailbox holder has control of the requested email domains in accordance with [Section 3.2.2.2.2](#32222-validating-control-over-email-address-via-email)
+2. If the Certificate Request is for a Mailbox-validated policy, the CA SHALL confirm that the mailbox holder has control of the requested email domains in accordance with [Section 3.2.2.2.2](#32222-validating-control-over-email-address-via-email)

 The CA SHALL impose these limitations as a contractual requirement on the Enterprise RA and monitor compliance by the Enterprise RA.